textpattern/textpattern.github.io/administration/forms-panel.md

 category: Administration
 published: true
 title: "Forms panel"
-description: The Forms panel contains an editing field, a list of existing Forms organized by rough categories, and a tag builder.
+description: The Forms panel is where the Form templates used within a Textpattern website are created and edited.
 ---

 # Forms panel

-The **Forms** panel contains an editing field, a list of existing Forms organized by rough categories, and a tag builder to help you construct form content.
+The **Forms** panel contains an edit field, a list of existing @@Form templates@@ organized by rough categories, and a tag builder to help you construct form content.
+It's important to note that, like everything else, the Form templates are stored in the database - there is no physical file on the server that contains this Page template.

-## What are forms?
+## What are Form templates?

-**Forms** are akin to snippets, includes, partials, and the like that define discrete *packages* of information that can be inserted into web page templates, or nested into other forms that are in turn *pulled* into web page templates.
-They are not files, per se, but similar in concept to files, having their own name (ID) and content.
+**Form templates** are akin to snippets, includes, partials, and the like that define discrete *packages* of information that can be inserted into web page templates, or nested into other forms that are in turn *pulled* into web page templates.
+They are not files, *per se*, but similar in concept to files, having their own name (ID) and content.
 The content in a form can be any combination of text, HTML markup, Textpattern tags, or tags for third-party [Plugins](http://docs.textpattern.io/administration/plugins-panel) you might use.

 The content can be a single word, to the HTML framework of an entire webpage template, to everything in between or something different altogether.
-But forms are generally most practical when scoped to repeatable, semantic regions of a page template (header, main area, side column, footer...), or to functional blocks within those regions (navigation menu, sign-up form, widget, footer list, etc).
+But forms are generally most practical when scoped to repeatable, semantic regions of a page template (header, main area, side column, footer, etc.) or to functional blocks within those regions (navigation menu, sign-up form, widget, footer list, etc.).
 There's no right or wrong way to design forms, but as you get more familiar with Textpattern, you'll discover the optimal patterns to use, as well as how to name forms so they aren't confusing when you have many.
 Don't be surprised to adjust your architecture over time as you learn.

 ## Out-of-the-box forms

 Several forms come with Textpattern out-of-the-box, only enough to provide the minimal publishing functionality needed in the default installation.
 The default forms, and presumably those you end up creating, are organized by type to help keep them straight.[^1] The type groupings used to organize forms are: **Article**, **Miscellaneous**, **Comment**, **Category**, **File**, **Links**, and **Section**.
 You'll only a given type in the panel when there's a form assigned to it.

 Form types and the associated default forms are: